lhmarsden/3D-plots/README.md

 # 3D-plots
 A sample of 3D plots that I have created throughout my PhD.
 Please note that a number of these plots have been simplified for the purpose of the reader from those included in my pulications.
+Please note that the data associated with these scripts is not uploaded to Github.

 The following scripts are included: